Loading...

 Time to check your understanding.

-Did you spot it?
-Well done, both A and C will affect the colour of a cell.
+Both A and C will affect the color of a cell.

 Time to check your understanding with a question.

 Why would a business choose to use a house style across all of its documents?
-Is it A, to ensure consistency, B, to look similar to competitors or C, to reinforce the brand image, pause the video whilst you think carefully about your answer.
+Is it A to ensure consistency, B, to look similar to competitors or C, to reinforce the brand image?
+Pause the video whilst you think carefully about your answer.

-It's useful for the client to be able to easily access the sheet that they need to work on or view.
+A business would choose a house style across its documents to ensure consistency and to reinforce the brand image, it's useful for the client to be able to easily access the sheet that they need to work on or view.

 How do we insert a hyperlink?
 So we type in the name of the sheet we want to link to.